 Independent Vet Care

-Established in 1995, J.A.K Marketing continues to provide the veterinary industry with quality instruments and equipment form global leading manufacturers such as HEINE, Intersurgical, Pet Teezer, Dickies, iM3, Prestige Medical, Rimsa and many more.
-J.A.K Marketing develop and manufacture an extensive range of quality products at affordable prices under the Purfect brand.
-Given the customer service J.A.K Marketing strive to achieve, we will do our upmost to offer impartial advice to fulfil your requirements and cater your everyday purchasing needs.
+J.A.K Marketing continues to provide the veterinary industry with quality instruments and equipment from may global leading manufacturers.
+J.A.K Marketing develop and manufacture an extensive range of quality products at affordable prices and we will do our upmost to fulfil your requirements and cater your everyday purchasing needs.

 Millpledge Veterinary continue to supply innovative products designed specifically for the professional.
 Ranging from pharmaceuticals to nutraceuticals, bandaging, dressings and fluid therapy, encompassing products for companion and large animal use.
 Providing complete peace of mind for the veterinary profession.

 Veterinary Management Group

 The Veterinary Management Group (VMG) represents and supports veterinary professionals in leadership or management roles.
 Offering a range of resources for professional and personal development, the VMG is a collaborative community within which veterinary leaders can share experience, build relationships and work together to advance their practices and the wider profession.